jefdewitt/jekyll_portfolio/_projects/2016-11-07-summiting-mt-whitney.markdown

 {% include image.html url="/images/clif-bar.png" description="I ate a ton of these." %}{: .float--right }

 I arrived the evening before my ascent on September 10, 2014 with a full backpack; 5 liters of water and sport drinks; five pounds of food -- including a full bovine of beef jerky.
 I had a half dozen peanut butter and jelly sandwiches, two pounds of granola, and an entire box of chocolate chip Clif bars.
-Plus an essential first aid kit, Gerber multi-tool, fixed-blade knife, matches, and an additional tactical flashlight.
+Plus an essential first aid kit, Gerber multi-tool, fixed-blade knife, matches, headlamp, and an additional tactical flashlight.

 ## The Ascent